intel/ai-reference-models/quickstart/object_detection/pytorch/ssd-mobilenet/inference/gpu/DEVCATALOG.md

 docker pull intel/object-detection:pytorch-flex-gpu-ssd-mobilenet-inference
 ```
 ### Run Docker Image
 The SSD-MobileNet inference container includes scripts,model and libraries need to run int8 inference.
-To run the `inference_with_dummy_data.sh` quickstart script using this container, you'll need to provide volume mounts for the VOC2007 dataset.
-You will need to provide an output directory where log files will be written.
+To run the `inference_with_dummy_data.sh` quickstart script using this container,you will need to provide an output directory where log files will be written.The script by default runs inference on dummy data.
+The script also performs online INT8 calibration for which the VOC dataset is required to be provided.

 ```
 export PRECISION=int8